saru-d2/Assignment1/report.md

 ## **Task 1:**
 ### LinearRegression().fit()
-Given test data, LinearRegression().fit() minimizes the square difference between the model and the data to find the weights and bias of a regression that yield the most accurate results.
+Given test data, LinearRegression().fit() minimises the square difference between the model and the data to find the weights and bias of a regression that yield the most accurate results.
 In the case of a simple regression, this happens to be the 'line of best fit'.

 ![multivariable_reg](./imgs/multivariable_reg.png)

 To calculate the aforementioned 'accuracy' of a set of weights and bias, the MSE (Mean Squared Error) is used.
-LinearRegression().fit() aims to reduce this MSE as much as possible to result in the most accurate set of weights and bias that it can acheive.
+LinearRegression().fit() aims to reduce this MSE as much as possible to result in the most accurate set of weights and bias that it can achieve.

 ---

 ## **Task 2:**

-### Calculating Bias and Variance
+### Bias
-To calculate bias and variance, we used the following formulae/codes:

 Bias is one of two ways of measuring the accuracy of an ML model.
 It represents the difference between the 'expected value' or 'average value' of the model and the actual value we are trying to predict.

-Bias is calculated by taking the square root of Bias^2 using the formula:
+Bias is calculated by taking the square root of Bias^2^ using the formula:

 ![Bias2_formula](./imgs/bias.png)